CamdenClark/anchor-book/simple-counter/5-access-control.md

 pub counter: Account<'info, Counter>,
 ```

-The space is set to `8 + 8` because of the 8 byte discriminator, and the 8 byte
+The space is set to `8 + 8` because, stored in the account data is the 8 byte
-count property.
-We've now added a new property, so the amount of space we
+discriminator, and the 8 byte count property.
+We've now added a new property, so
-allocate isn't enough to store our `Pubkey` object.
-But what's the right amount
+the amount of space we allocate isn't enough to store our `Pubkey` object.
+But
-to store?
+what's the right amount to store?

 Solana uses 256-bit public keys, and 256 bits is equal to 32 bytes.
 That seems
 like a good thing to try!
 Let's set our space to `8 + 8 + 32`.